meerk40t/svgelements/README.md

 `svg.elements` is compatible with Python 2.7 and Python 3.6.
 Support for 2.7 will be dropped at Python 2 End-Of-Life January 1, 2020.

 We remain nominally backwards compatible with `svg.path`, passing the same robust tests in that project.
-There are a number of breaking changes. `svg.elements` permit a lot of leeway in what is accepted and how it's accepted, so it will have a huge degree of compatibility with projects seen and unseen.
+There may be number of breaking changes.
+However, since `svg.elements` permit a lot of leeway in what is accepted and how it's accepted, so it will have a huge degree of compatibility with projects seen and unseen.

 # Philosophy